tushar-c/tushar-c.github.io/_posts/2024-10-19-Understanding-Language-:-Transformers-Part-1.md

 Understanding the _Embedding Matrix_ is really simple.
 The Embedding Matrix basically takes our one-hot vectors and projects them into real-valued vectors so that these may be fed into our Neural Networks and then the Network may adapt its weights through the backpropagation algorithm in the learning phase.

 The basic idea of the Embedding Matrix is to give real-value continuous representations to human language words (in this case, English).
+By combining the concepts of one-hot vectors and the Embedding Matrix, we are giving a real-valued continuous representations to words pertaining to human languages.

+These numerical representations of human language words let us train the Neural Networks on our inputs.

 Let's say that our first layer of the Neural Network takes a 100-Dimensional Vector as input and outputs a 256-Dimensional Vector so that it may be fed into the next layer of the network, then that means that the Weight Matrix for that layer would a $$ 100 x 256 $$-Dimensional Matrix.